About the LRD

 We invite all lipid researchers to join the division.
 ASBMB membership is encouraged but not required.

-Help us help you!
 The LRD's goal is to make sure that the NIH and other granting bodies have a resource of lipid researchers to make sure that our grants get the expertise and appreciation that they need to be successful.
-Click here to take a very short, no-obligation survey (5 minutes max) to assess your expertise for serving as a reviewer.
-Please complete the survey by April 15, 2021.
+Take a very short, no-obligation survey (5 minutes max) to assess your expertise for serving as a reviewer.

 James Olzmann, an associate professor at the University of California, Berkeley, is the 2020 recipient of the American Society for Cell Biology’s Günter Blobel Early Career Award.Read more